How to Make a Pumpkin Centerpiece

 My final step was to loosely wrap a vine of faux bittersweet around my pumpkin.

 Perhaps you will create a lovely pumpkin centerpiece like this one to dress your Thanksgiving table.
-Now, please take the tour!
-Visit these other amazing blogs and see how they are sharing the Thanksgiving spirit.
+Take on this easy pumpkin centerpiece project and enjoy the colors brought to your table this season!

 Shelley